Students Against Discrimination: Advisory Council (April 2026 – present)

+The statement noted that while approximately 30 educational institutions would be permitted to continue functioning under the Students Against Discrimination banner, all activities should be coordinated and approved by the advisory council.

 Controversy

-Many members of the organization have been involved in the unlawful destruction and demolition of private property belonging to several political leaders and party offices, including the Jatiya Party's offices and the ancestral home of its leader, Rowshan Ershad—carried out without any legal authority or official orders.
+Many members of the organization have been involved in the unlawful destruction and demolition of private property belonging to several political leaders and party offices, including the Jatiya Party (Ershad)'s offices and the ancestral home of its leader, Rowshan Ershad—carried out without any legal authority or official orders.

-On May 29, 2025, leaders and activists of the anti-discrimination student movement in Rangpur attacked the residence of Jatiya Party Chairman GM Quader and set his motorcycle on fire.
+On 29 May 2025, leaders and activists of the Students Against Discrimination in Rangpur attacked the residence of Jatiya Party (Ershad) Chairman GM Quader and set his motorcycle on fire.

-On 27 June 2025, Umama Fatema, former spokesperson of SAD, announced her resignation from the platform in a Facebook post, alleging entry of opportunists, alleging discrimination against her and politically motivated usage of the July Revolution.
-She also claimed that the SAD works under the "appendage and prescription" of the NCP, not independently.
+Extortion allegations and committee suspensions

+On 26 July 2025, Gulshan police arrested five individuals, including four leaders associated with Students Against Discrimination, for allegedly attempting to extort Tk 50 lakh (5 million taka) from the family of former Awami League Member of Parliament Shammi Ahmed at her residence in Gulshan, Dhaka.
+The arrested individuals were Ibrahim Hossain Munna (Dhaka Metropolitan convener of Students Against Discrimination), Md.
+Sakadaun Siam, Sadman Sadab, and Abdur Razzak Riyad (a central committee member of the Democratic Student Council).